kanziebub/SurvivalProtocol/index.md

 # **Home**

-This is the official page regarding Eternal Return Tournaments for the Indonesian ER Community (Lyfin's Tavern).
+This is the official page for Eternal Return Tournaments hosted by the Indonesian ER Community (Lyfin's Tavern).

 ## Tourney Rules